TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 Optional input:
     * --output: the folder where to publish output
+    * --skip_normalization: flag indicating to skip all normalization steps
     * --skip_decompose_complex: flag indicating not to split complex variants (ie: MNVs and combinations of SNVs and indels)
     * --filter: specify the filter to apply if any (e.g.: PASS), only variants with this value will be kept
     * --input_bams: a tab-separated values file containing in each row the sample name, tumor and normal BAM files for annotation with Vafator